|Master Gardener Program|

 Master Gardener Training Course

 The Massachusetts Master Gardener Association is comprised of amateur and professional horticulturalists with a mission to promote horticultural knowledge to the public through volunteerism.
 MMGA Master Gardeners become trained and certified through an intensive training program held at the Massachusetts Horticultural Society.
-The course consists of fourteen classroom and lab modules, including soil science, botany, entomology, plant pathology, pruning and propagation.
+The Master Gardener Training course (MGT) consists of fourteen classroom and lab modules, including soil science, botany, entomology, plant pathology, pruning and propagation.
 Courses are conducted by both academic and industry professionals.
-The MGT course will be held at the Massachusetts Horticultural Society Education Building, at Elm Bank, in Wellesley, MA.
+The MGT course is held at the Massachusetts Horticultural Society Education Building, at Elm Bank, in Wellesley, MA.